Microsoft Exchange Vulnerability TIME From Detection to Escalation: 20 MINUTES

 Security journey

-with our concierge security team
+with our concierge security®team

-Arctic Wolf Concierge Security Team is focused on using this attack to improve the security posture of the customer.
+Although many managed detection and response services would end once the threat was remediated, the Concierge Security® Team is focused on using this attack to improve the security posture of the customer.

 Arctic Wolf CST delivers script to identify Exchange breaches prior to Arctic Wolf onboarding, and the script identifies Backdoor:ASP/Buonpower.A!dha.